top of page

 Alphonso mango and curried chickpea salad

-This Indian influenced chickpea salad is packed with flavor, spicy, sweet, earthy chickpeas, fresh spinach and herbs.
-They all come together on your palate in a burst of flavor, competing with each other.
-This is a substantial salad that can be either served alone or with a soup, ideal for a light meal.
+This Indian-influenced chickpea salad is packed with flavour: spicy, sweet, earthy chickpeas, fresh spinach, and herbs.
+They all come together on your palate in a burst of flavour, competing with each other.
+This is a substantial salad that can be served alone or with a soup, ideal for a light meal.

 An Alphonso mango is also known as the "King of Mangoes".
-It is absolutely the most delicious, and hence most expensive, mango.
-It is a small mango with a deep yellow and smooth flesh and a wonderful aroma, and absolutely delicious flavor.
-Trust me you know when you have eaten one.
-These are now available in the US at some Indian grocery stores in Juy and August and usually run $4-7 per fruit.
+It is the most delicious, and hence most expensive, mango.
+It is a small mango with a deep yellow, smooth flesh, a wonderful aroma, and absolutely delicious flavour.
+Trust me, you know when you have eaten one.
+These are now available in the US at some Indian grocery stores in July and August and usually run $4-7 per fruit.
 More on this fruit here.

-I realize that a few folks are going to say, "Oh my, what a waste of Alphonso mangoes!"
-Ok you can use any good well flavored mango, after all India, and now the world, has about 3000 varieties that are quite easily available.
+I realize a few folks will say, "Oh my, what a waste of Alphonso mangoes!"
+Okay, you can use any good, well-flavored mango.
+After all, India, and now the world, has about 3000 varieties that are quite easily available.

 I changed how you cook the chickpeas a bit.
 I find cooking dried chickpeas with a touch of garlic and a bay leaf adds so much flavor to the chickpeas, they are no longer boring.
 I also very strongly prefer to cook dried chickpeas (or any other dried bean(, rather than use those out of a can.
-You control how much they cook and I love the slight bite from these.
-To diverge a bit, you can cook the beans with any spice or herb of choice, depending on what the dish calls for, for some amazing results that are so subtle but substantial.
+You control how much they cook, and I love the slight bite from these.
+To diverge a bit, you can cook the beans with any spice or herb of choice, depending on what the dish calls for, for some amazing, subtle, but substantial results.

-I love , and have all of Ottolenghi's cookbooks.
-The diversity his recipes bring to my table, from wonderful Mediterranean cuisine to other global flavors are wonderful.
+I love and have all of Ottolenghi's cookbooks.
+His recipes bring me a remarkable diversity of flavours, from Mediterranean cuisine to other global flavours.
 This is one of those cookbooks that I go back to often.

 Ingredients: